TheWilley/Fruity_Dance_Sprite_Sheet_Generator/readme.md

 #### Deployment

-The `npm run deploy` command is used to deploy to GitHub.
+The `npm run deploy` command is used to deploy to GitHub Pages.

+#### Hooks

+A `.git-hooks/commit-msg` file has been created to enforce [conventional commit messages](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13).
+To enable:

+- `chmod +x '.git-hooks/commit-msg'`
+- `git config core.hooksPath '.git-hooks'`

 ## Features